Diegovano/pathfinder/docs/Website.md

 - [Note](#note)

-This project is a Flask web application that provides an interface for pathfinding on a map, using geographical data.
+This documentation supports a Flask web application that provides an interface for pathfinding on a map, using geographical data.
 The application uses Folium for map rendering and OSMnx for obtaining street network data.
-It includes functionality for processing coordinates, creating a map, formatting data for algorithms, and communicating with an ESP32 device.
+It includes functionality for processing coordinates, creating a map, formatting data, and communicating with an ESP32 device.

 ### Key Features